-NOTE: It is common on clusters for the FORTRAN compiler to not be accessible by the computer nodes. almond.ggy.bris.ac.uk is no exception in this.
-The implication of this is that the GENIE-1 modules must be already compiled BEFORE a job is submitted to the queue.
+NOTE: It may be that the FORTRAN compiler is not accessible by the computer nodes.
+The implication of this is that the cGENIE executable must be already compiled BEFORE a job is submitted to the queue.

-In other words; if you have just issued a make cleanall, you MUST briefly run your desired experiment (or equivalent) interactively (i.e., in the shell window) to ensure that everything is correctly compiled.
-For instance, either run the experiment for 1 or 11 years say, or (better): start the experiment for the desired full duration, but 'kill it' (Ctrl-C) once the experiment is running successfully.
+In other words; if you have just changed the model resolution or continental configuration, or number of tracers (i.e. changed the base-config) or issued a make cleanall command you MUST briefly run your desired experiment (or equivalent) interactively (i.e., in the shell window) to ensure that everything is correctly compiled.
+For instance, either run the experiment for a couple of years or start the experiment for the desired full duration, but 'kill it' (Ctrl-C) once the experiment is running successfully.